open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/manual.md

 .NET is different from other languages/runtimes that support OpenTelemetry.
-Tracing is implemented by the [System.Diagnostics](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics) API, repurposing older constructs like `ActivitySource` and `Activity` to be OpenTelemetry-compliant under the covers.
+Tracing is implemented by the [System.Diagnostics](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics) API, repurposing existing constructs like `ActivitySource` and `Activity` to be OpenTelemetry-compliant under the covers.

-However, there are parts of the OpenTelemetry API and terminology that .NET developers must still know to be able to instrument their applications.
+However, there are parts of the OpenTelemetry API and terminology that .NET developers must still know to be able to instrument their applications, wich are covered here as well as the `System.Diagnostics` API.

+If you prefer to use OpenTelemetry APIs instead of `System.Diagnostics` APIs, you can refer to the [OpenTelemetry API Shim docs for tracing]({{< "shim" >}}).

 ## Initializing tracing